bekiyeromm/alx-interview/0x06-starwars_api/README.md

 Understanding the basics of RESTful APIs and how to interact with them.
 Parsing JSON data returned by APIs.
-Working with APIs in JavaScript
+Working with APIs in JavaScript<br>
 3. [Asynchronous Programming](https://intranet.alxswe.com/rltoken/tdKMGJrRstCkXSReNfRFpQ):<br>

 Managing asynchronous operations with callbacks, promises, and async/await syntax.